marenrose/marenrose.github.io/_posts/2016-02-13-jaguar-fun-facts.md

 ---
 layout: post
+tag: story
 ---
 ### Facts about jaguars
 * They can swim, run, and climb
 * They live in rain forests
 * They  have spots to hide
 * There are two types of jaguars
 * They are not so easy to find and see